Quantum diffusion and large primordial perturbations from inflation: Prospects

 Extending the phase-space beyond the slow-roll trajectory has several important consequences.
 Firstly, and most obviously, it raises the dimensionality of the probability distribution function $P(\vec{\Phi},N \vert \vec{\Phi}_\uin,N_\uin)$ and the Fokker-Planck equation~(\ref{eq:Fokker:Planck}), and hence makes more challenging the first-passage time problem to find $\Pfpt{\vec{\Phi}_\uin}(\mathcal{N})$.
 In the case of a single field, for example, extending the phase space beyond slow roll~\cite{Grain:2017dqa} leads to the the characteristic function (\ref{eq:def:chi:Fourier}) obeying a partial differential equation~\cite{Pattison:2021oen} rather than an ordinary differential equation as in the case of slow roll for a single field~\cite{Pattison:2017mbe,Ezquiaga:2019ftu}.
 The first-passage-time problem in 2D has been studied in the ultra-slow roll limit, assuming the usual Bunch-Davies vacuum state for a massless field in de Sitter~\cite{Firouzjahi:2018vet,Pattison:2021oen}.
 In the small-velocity (diffusion-dominated) expansion one recovers at leading order the previous slow-roll results~\cite{Pattison:2017mbe}, but at next-to-leading order we find an additional series of poles in the characteristic function.
 This does not affect the lowest pole, and hence the leading exponential term in the tail of the probability distribution for the first passage time, but it can suppress the amplitude of the tail.

 There are several other challenges.
 As we move away from the massless limit the power spectrum for the stochastic noise due to quantum fluctuations crossing outside the coarse-graining scale deviates from the simple result for a massless field in de Sitter, $\langle\xi_\varphi^2\rangle=(H/2\pi)^2$, and one must also include the noise affecting the field momentum, $\xi_\pi$~\cite{Grain:2017dqa,Figueroa:2020jkf,Cruces:2021iwq,Mishra:2023lhe,Iacconi:2023slv}.
 In slow roll, the fluctuations are overdamped on super-horizon scales leading to a squeezed state that can be treated as classical noise, but in the absence of an overdamped attractor then the question arises as to whether a classical treatment remains sufficient.
+Moreover, away from slow roll the covariance of the noise does not only depend on the instantaneous value of $H$, but it is also affected by the details of the prior background evolution.
+This implies that the field mode equation should be solved along each realisation of the Langevin equation, giving rise to non-Markovian processes that are challenging to investigate~\cite{Figueroa:2020jkf,Figueroa:2021zah}.

 Finally, we note that single-field models leading to a rapid rise in the primordial power spectrum on small scales require a sudden, non-adiabatic transition to force the background field out of slow-roll into an ultra-slow-roll phase.
 The sudden transition leads to deviations from the Bunch-Davies vacuum state (\ie~particle production) on sub-Hubble scales, and non-adiabatic perturbations, sourced by residual spatial gradients, on a finite range of super-Hubble scales at the transition~\cite{Leach:2001zf}.
 These gradient terms are not included in the usual separate-universe approximation and require a re-evaluation of the classical and stochastic $\delta N$ formalisms at a sudden transition~\cite{Jackson:2023obv}.